Defective or Incomplete? Why the distinction matters

 What is defective work and incomplete work can have an impact on:

-Available outcomes;
+available outcomes;

-The calculation of loss and damages (compensation).
+calculation of damages (compensation).

 Incomplete work may also be defective